Table of Contents

 Q1) Is HTML and CSS better than WordPress?

 WordPress is easy to use, making it the best choice for beginners.
-If you are looking for an all-in-one solution, WordPress can handle everything from hosting your website to running your SEO campaign.HTML and CSS are programming language that allow web designers and developers to create interactive web pages.
+If you are looking for an all-in-one solution, WordPress can handle everything from hosting your website to running your SEO campaign.HTML and CSS are programming language that allows web designers and developers to create interactive web pages.

 Q2) Is HTML faster than WordPress?

 HTML and WordPress are both web development languages.
 HTML is a markup language that is used to create the structure of a web page.
 WordPress is a content management system (CMS) that allows users to publish their content online and manage it on their own.
 WordPress is faster than HTML because it does not require any coding skills, whereas HTML involves knowledge of the markup language

 Q3) Are WordPress websites better for SEO?